onelab-eu/sfa/README.md

 This software implements a wrapper for the SFA (Slice-based Federation Architecture) that allows networking testbeds to interoperate in terms of exposing and provisioning resources.
-It comes with some drivers for a few testbeds, notably PlanetLab and IotLab.
+It comes with drivers for a few testbeds, notably PlanetLab and IotLab.

 References